 - Have completed PR/COMM 313: Communication and Public Relations -or- PR/COMM 201: Introduction to Public Relations

 - Have a 2.0 cumulative GPA in University of Arizona coursework

 The following materials should be included in your application:

 - Internship application form (download here)

 Email your completed application to Kaylin Duncan at firstname.lastname@example.org for review.
 Questions about internship should be directed to Internship Coordinator Kaylin Duncan at email@example.com or Internship Director Kyle Tusing at firstname.lastname@example.org.

 How else can I get involved?

-The Arizona Student Public Relations Society (ASPRS) is a new club on campus, offering members a chance to learn and engage in the industry of Public Relations.
-ASPRS members will have the opportunity to work on PR campaigns for real-world clients and gain working experience with many facets of the job (e.g., overseeing marketing research, bringing in new business opportunities, managing client relationships and events and implementing social media PR strategies).
+The Public Relations Student Society of America (PRSSA) is a club that offering members a chance to learn and engage in the industry of Public Relations.
+PRSSA members will have the opportunity to work on PR campaigns for real-world clients and gain working experience with many facets of the job (e.g., overseeing marketing research, bringing in new business opportunities, managing client relationships and events and implementing social media PR strategies).
 Meetings will also feature guest speakers with local public relations professionals and University of Arizona Career Service employees, who will share professional insights to help maximize club members' career potential and opportunities.
-If interested in the club, please contact Talia Sabbath, email@example.com.
-Be sure to join our Facebook group!